 After the surgeon has removed the testicle (orchidectomy) the tissue is examined under a microscope.
 This will find out the type of testicular cancer you have.

 Most testicular cancers develop from germ cells in the testicles, so they are also called germ cell tumours (GCTs).
-In men, germ cells produce sperm.
+Germ cells in the testicles produce sperm.
 The term testicular cancer is for all types of testicular tumour.

 There are two main types of testicular germ cell cancer: